CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/CS_AWARE_NEXT_the_world_is_changing.md

 +++
 title = "The world is changing…" date = "2022-09-05T12:00:00+02:00"
-tags = ["Startups","Big Quit", "Local Public Administrations","Innovation ecosystem", "Information Sharing"] categories = ["all","status"]
+tags = ["Startups","Big Quit","Local Public Administrations","Innovation ecosystem","Information Sharing"]
+categories = ["all","status"]
 description = "The world is changing and startups are considered as agents of change." banner = "img/cs-aware.png"